 For example, if your competitors seem to be growing at a much faster pace and you also notice they spend a lot more on ads, this could be the sign you need to increase your ad budget!

 We are all about strategy at BWM.
-More specifically, well thought-out, proven strategies that get results.
+More specifically, well-thought-out, proven strategies that get results.
 During this step of the ads audit, it’s time to take another look at your ad strategy.
-After all, this is one of the goldey keys of success for a Facebook advertising campaign.
+After all, this is one of the golden keys of success for a Facebook advertising campaign.

 Facebook Ad strategies aren’t meant to be set in stone.
 The strategy you had in mind when you created your first set of ads three months ago could very well have changed since then.
 This isn’t surprising, considering how quickly market demand and interests change.

 But don’t worry, we’ve got everything you need to know over here: How to Foolproof Your Facebook Advertising Strategy.

 In that post, we cover everything you need to know about setting yourself up for success from the get-go with your Facebook ad strategy.